hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent/authentication.md

   the [ADR](https://staging-docs.atalaprism.io/adrs/adr/20230527-use-keycloak-and-jwt-tokens-for-authentication-and-authorisation-to-facilitate-multitenancy-in-cloud-agent/)
 - Authentication with JWT Token using [token exchange](https://www.keycloak.org/docs/latest/securing_apps/index.html#_token-exchange)
+- Authorization with `roles` claim supporting both Keycloak [RealmRole](https://www.keycloak.org/docs/latest/server_admin/#proc-creating-realm-roles_server_administration_guide) and [ClientRole](https://www.keycloak.org/docs/latest/server_admin/#con-client-roles_server_administration_guide)
 - Authorization with JWT Token and RPT according to [authorization services](https://www.keycloak.org/docs/latest/authorization_services/index.html#authorization-services) based on [UMA 2.0 specification](https://docs.kantarainitiative.org/uma/wg/rec-oauth-uma-grant-2.0.html#:~:text=This%20specification%20defines%20a%20means,a%20resource%20owner%20authorizes%20access.) and [ADR](https://staging-docs.atalaprism.io/adrs/adr/20230926-use-keycloak-authorisation-service-for-managing-wallet-permissions/)

-When the JWT Token authentication is enabled, it includes protection for all multi-tenant endpoints of the Cloud Agent.
+When the JWT Token authentication is enabled, it includes protection for all multi-tenant and administrative endpoints of the Cloud Agent.
+Two mechanisms get utilized in JWT authorization:

+1. __Role-based authorization__
+   It implements this [ADR](https://staging-docs.atalaprism.io/adrs/adr/20240103-use-jwt-claims-for-agent-admin-auth/), which can authorize both the administrator and tenant role.
+   Each role is allowed to operate on different parts of the Agent Administrators are permitted to oversee the wallet management, while tenants are allowed to utilize the wallet and engage in SSI interactions.

+2. __UMA resource permission__
+   When the role is tenant, the Agent must know which wallet the tenant can access.
+The UMA permission model is employed to configure the tenant's permissions for the wallet.

 ### Sequence Diagrams